openstack/glance/doc/source/admin/controllingservers.rst

 Starting a server
 -----------------

-There are two ways to start a Glance server (either the API server or the registry server):
+There are two ways to start a Glance server:

 * Manually calling the server program